ejt215/interview/README.md

 ## Steps
 1. Read example.csv from the resources directory
 2. Filter out (exclude) the lines where the list price (second column) is greater than $5.00
-3. Write the filtered content as a new CSV file called example-filtered.csv
+3. Write the filtered content to a new CSV file called example-filtered.csv

 > *Bonus- Filter out duplicate row ids (first column).
 Keep only the first instance of a row id that was encountered